 The Focara Rosso

-is made in any use of Pinot Nero, Cabernet Franc
+is used in any way by Pinot Nero, Cabernet Franc

 .
 Cabernet Sauvignon

 is made from at least 90% of the variety in red and white.
-The whitened Focara Pinot Nero Spumante
+The white- pressed Focara Pinot Nero Spumante

 from at least 85%.

-is available from the two red wines Sangiovese and Cabernet Sauvignon, each with at least 85% of the variety, and a maximum of 15% other approved.
+of the two red wines Sangiovese and Cabernet Sauvignon, each with at least 85% of the variety and a maximum of 15% other approved.

 The Roncaglia Bianco

-is blended from white pressed Pinot Nero (to 25 %%), as well as any use of Trebbiano Toscano, Chardonnay, Sauvignon, Pinot Grigio and Pinot Bianco (maximum 75%).
+is blended from white pressed Pinot Nero (25 %%), as well as any use of Trebbiano Toscano, Chardonnay, Sauvignon, Pinot Grigio and Pinot Bianco (max.
+75%).
 The Roncaglia Pinot Nero

 is made from at least 90% of the variety in red and white.
-The white-bellied Roncaglia Pinot Nero Spumante
+The white-pressed Roncaglia Pinot Nero Spumante

 must contain at least 85%.